-- risks relating to the Group's business operations; - risks relating to the Group's financing; - · legal, regulatory and compliance risks; - risks relating to the Group's operating environment; - risks relating to the Notes; and - risks relating to the Transaction Security, the Guarantees and the Intercreditor Agreement.
+- risks relating to the Group's business operations; - risks relating to the Group's financing; - legal, regulatory and compliance risks; - risks relating to the Group's operating environment; - risks relating to the Notes; and - risks relating to the Transaction Security, the Guarantees and the Intercreditor Agreement.

 Within each category, the risk factor estimated to be the most material on the basis of an overall evaluation is presented first.
-However, the order in which the risk factors are presented after the first risk factor in each category is not intended to reflect either the relative probability or the potential impact of their materialization.
+However, the order in which the risk factors are presented after the first risk factor in each category is not intended to reflect either the relative probability or the potential impact of their materialisation.
 The order of the risk categories does not represent any evaluation of the materiality of the risk factors within that category, when compared to the risk factors in another category.

-The capitalized words and expressions used in the risk factors presented herein but not defined shall have the meanings defined in the terms and conditions (the "Terms and Conditions") of PHM Group Holding Oyj's (the "Issuer" or the "Company") senior secured callable floating rate notes due 2026 (ISIN: Fl4000541685).
+The capitalised words and expressions used in the risk factors presented herein but not defined shall have the meanings defined in the terms and conditions (as amended or supplemented from time to time) (the "Terms and Conditions") of PHM Group Holding Oyj's (the "Issuer" or the "Company") senior secured callable floating rate notes due 2026 (ISIN: FI4000541685).